davidtchiu/davidtchiu.github.io/teaching/cs161/lab4.guessing/index.md

   - Write a second constructor that inputs the upper-bound for the secret number.
 It then picks a random number between 1 and that upper-bound (inclusively).
 So if the user starts a game with 200 input as the upper-bound, the game would randomly choose a secret number between 1 and 200.

     - You need to practice defensive programming here.
 If the user enters a number less than 1.
-Think about what should you do instead.
+Think about what should you do instead to start the game.

   - Your constructors should also greet the player with a message and inform them of the range of numbers from which to guess.
 See the interaction in the beginning of this lab for a sample greeting.